tc39/proposal-weakrefs/specs/weakrefs.md

 execution of code to clean up after an object that has become unreachable to program execution.

 For example, MVC frameworks often use an observer pattern: the view points at the model, and also registers as an observer of the model.
 If the view is no longer referenced from the view hierarchy, it should be reclaimable.
 However in the observer pattern, the model points at its observers, so the model retains the view (even though the view is no longer displayed).
-By having the view point at its observers using a weak reference, the view can just garbage collect normally with no complicated reference management code.
+By having the model point at its observers using a weak reference, the view can just be garbage collected normally with no complicated reference management code.

 Similarly, a graphics widget might have a reference to a primitive external bitmap resource that requires manual cleanup (e.g., it must